HaakonWiland/Notes/Hackthebox/CWES/Cross-site-scripting (XSS).md

 - DOM = Document object model
 - Example: We make an input to the site, it makes no http requests, but it changes the content of the site - it changes the DOM.
 - Non persistent, processes only by on the client side

+**Source:** JS object that takes the user input, example a input parameter which takes in a url from the user **Sink:** Function that writes the user input to a DOM object

 **JS function to change DOM**
 - `document.write()`